Leaving hospital

 Frequently asked questions

 We aim to get your baby home with you as soon as possible when medical care within the unit is no longer needed.
+This is often not before your baby is 35 weeks corrected gestational age.
+This is to ensure your baby is safe to go home and avoid readmission.
 Staff will talk with you about planning for home early in your baby's stay - some babies go home with support, such as nasogastric feeding tubes or home oxygen.
+The unit has a neonatal community team - ‘the home team’ - who will support you with the transition home, and if required, will continue to care for you and your baby after discharge.

 There's no specific weight for going home.
-If your baby is feeding orally on demand, gaining weight steadily and they can maintain their temperature in a cot, they will be ready to go home.
+If your baby is feeding orally, gaining weight steadily and they can maintain their temperature in a cot, they may be ready to go home if the medical team are satisfied your baby is otherwise safe to discharge home.

 Yes.
 If one is much further ahead than the other, it's likely that they will go home before their sibling.
 The other twin can return with you to visit.

-Your health visitor will be your main support once you're home.
-They'll have been regularly updated on your baby's progress during your their stay in the unit.
+Your health visitor will be your main support once you're home and will visit you within 2 weeks following discharge.
+They'll have been regularly updated on your baby's progress during their stay in the unit.

-Some babies with specific needs will have the support of the neonatal outreach service, also known as the neonatal home team.
+Some babies with specific needs will have the support of the neonatal community team, also known as the neonatal home team, who can support you with the transition home, and if required, will continue to care for you and your baby after discharge.

 The family care team are able to provide transition support for you and your family for up to 3 months after your baby is discharged from our neonatal unit.